seatsurfing/seatsurfing.github.io/docs/support.md

 <a href="/support" class="button button--primary button--lg">Contact support</a>

-## Users on the Free Plan or self-hosted environments
+## Users on the Free plan or self-hosted environments

 Please refer to the following channels for more information: